opensearch-project/user-behavior-insights/README.md

 * [Query Response Schema](https://o19s.github.io/ubi/docs/html/query.response.schema.html)
 * [Event Schema](https://o19s.github.io/ubi/docs/html/event.schema.html)

+## UBI, Data Prepper, and Open Telemetry

+The UBI plugin can store UBI query data in one of three ways:

+- By directly indexing the UBI query data in the `ubi_queries` index in the same OpenSearch cluster as the plugin.
+- By sending the UBI query data as JSON to a Data Prepper [http](https://opensearch.org/docs/latest/data-prepper/pipelines/configuration/sources/http/) source.
+The Data Prepper endpoint is provided via the `ubi.dataprepper.url` setting.
+- By sending the UBI query data as Open Telemetry traces.
+This utilizes the native OpenSearch OTel capabilities which are exposed via the `TelemetryAwarePlugin` interface.
+As UBI queries are received, trace events will be generated.
+OpenSearch must be configured as described in [Distributed tracing](https://opensearch.org/docs/latest/observing-your-data/trace/distributed-tracing/) for the events to be sent.

 ## Getting Help

+* Start with the [Documentation](https://opensearch.org/docs/latest/search-plugins/ubi/index/) site to how to use this plugin.
 * For questions or help getting started, please find us in the [OpenSearch Slack](https://opensearch.org/slack.html) in the `#plugins` channel.
 * For bugs or feature requests, please create [a new issue](https://github.com/o19s/opensearch-ubi/issues/new/choose).